 The Spoke & Note – music and bikes in Windsor

-In 2018 Tony & Ashley Wood opened a brand new shop in Windsor, focusing on offering services and products for bike and music enthusiasts.
-At that time, I provided them with a very simple, one-page WordPress website that was low on budget and intended to effectively get them online and into the various search engines.
+In 2018, Tony & Ashley Wood opened a brand new shop in Windsor, focusing on offering services and products for bike and music enthusiasts.
+At that time, I provided them with a very basic, one-page WordPress website that was low on budget and intended to effectively get them online and into the various search engines.

-But after a year of operations, The Spoke & Note has evolved far beyond the needs initially served by their first, simple website design.
+But after one year of operations, The Spoke & Note had evolved far beyond the needs initially served by their first, simple website design.
 As their web hosting was coming due for renewal, we decided it was definitely time for an overhaul.

-Having set up this website for The Spoke & Note last year after they opened, it was a real treat to suggest a total revamp when their hosting was coming due for renewal.
+Having set up this website for The Spoke & Note last year after they opened, it was a real treat to be involved with a total revamp when their hosting was coming due for renewal.
 Their business has evolved and expanded significantly, and their first design was not serving them well anymore.
 Their website had a lot of room to improve!

-Using e-commerce with WordPress is a great choice as there are so many ways you can customize your online shop.
-In this case, we chose to disable the online shopping feature for now, and use the online store as a catalogue only.
+Using e-commerce with WordPress via WooCommerce is a great choice as there are so many ways you can customize your online shop.
+In this case, we chose to disable the online shopping feature for now.
+Utilizing a YITH catalogue plugin, we can list the items in the store as a catalogue only.
 Although the store carries far more products than are included on the online catalogue, we chose to showcase select categories of items to give visitors a sense of what they might be able to find if they come by.